 4. Never label an idea as crazy

-In conclusion, the most important thing to take away when reading anything about brainstorming is that brainstorming won’t solve the specifics of your problems, but it will give you a direction forward.
+If you still find yourself stuck on an idea, take a walk, step away from the problem for a day or two, or even pull in additional people to help.
+Remember, the most important thing to take away when reading anything about brainstorming is that brainstorming won’t solve the specifics of your problem, but it will give you a direction forward.